For whatever it's worth: my advice on job hunting in tech

 I’d say if you really want the job, go ahead and apply even if you feel you’re only about half qualified.

 The truth is: the posting will contain mostly stuff you’ll probably learn on the job anyway.
 It’s notoriously more rigorous than the actual role.
-So gather up all your positive data points about how you solve problems, and what a great coworker you are, and apply anyway.
+If you want it, shoot your shot, my friend.

 A company will never offer your dream salary and benefits, so don’t feel like you need to be their dream candidate.

-Show your human side.
-Focus what you’re good at, what you’re interested in, and why somebody might want to get to know you.
-Be relevant, friendly and helpful.
-Get some good karma on your side.
-Round out that vague impression of you someone might have from your application or resume.
-Add some personality.
+Definitely have relevant career content in your web presence, of course, but show your human side, too.
+Talk about what you’re good at, what you’re interested in, and why somebody might want to get to know you.
+Build on that vague impression of you someone might have from your application or resume.

 Be authentic.
-You don’t need to be anodyne, but obviously, don’t get too edgy or controversial either.
+You don’t need to be anodyne or fake, but obviously, don’t get too edgy or controversial either.

 Resume advice

-I won’t get too deep into the specifics on writing or designing resumes here; that’s well-covered territory elsewhere online.
+I won’t get too deep into writing or designing resumes here; that’s well-covered territory elsewhere online.
 I do have a few specific points to keep in mind, however.

 Focus on effect, not actions